-Pa sees 643 more COVID-19 cases; Fayette, Greene counts remain the same
+PA sees 643 more COVID-19 cases; Fayette, Greene counts remain the same

 The latter three counties are subject to stay-at-home orders issued by Gov. Tom Wolf.

-The orders do not preclude people from leaving their homes, but do ask residents to refrain from unnecessary trips.
+According to the Johns Hopkins University & Medicine Coronavirus Resource Center, the novel coronavirus COVID-19 caused 31,882 deaths worldwide as of Sunday, with 681,706 total cases worldwide, including 124,686 in the United States, more than any other country.
+The U.S. death toll surpassed 2,000 over the weekend, doubling in a two-day span.

+The Roman Catholic Diocese of Pittsburgh, which includes Greene and Washington counties, announced Saturday that all church buildings in the diocese were to be locked until further notice after two clergy teams and two priests in Allegheny County were exposed to someone who tested positive for COVID-19 a day earlier.
+All funeral masses or services, wedding and baptism ceremonies were canceled until further notice.

-Wolf, on Sunday, announced he had requested a major disaster declaration for the state through the Federal Emergency Management Agency.
+Wolf, on Sunday, announced said he requested a major disaster declaration for the state through the Federal Emergency Management Agency.
 The declaration will provide additional support for state, county and municipal governments.

-“The COVID-19 outbreak has taxed our commonwealth and our communities in ways that are almost incomprehensible,” Wolf said.
-“I am calling on the president and the federal government to make available to us the assistance that will make a tangible difference in the lives of our friends and neighbors, and the dedicated public servants who are working in overdrive to support them.”

 The request for a major disaster declaration would provide the same emergency protective measures available under the nationwide emergency proclamation for disaster unemployment assistance, crisis counseling, community disaster loans and the Disaster Supplemental Nutrition Program; and statewide hazard mitigation.